 The Auschwitz myth

 “War is mainly a catalogue of blunders,” Churchill wrote.
-Once the signal is given, a war leader is “no longer the master of policy.”
-He is “the slave of unforeseeable and uncontrollable events.
+A war leader is “the slave of unforeseeable and uncontrollable events.
 Antiquated War Offices, weak, incompetent or arrogant Commanders, untrustworthy allies, hostile neutrals, malignant Fortune, ugly surprises, awful miscalculations—all take their seat at the Council Board….”

-Churchill’s most flagrant inaction, according to many critics, was failing to bomb Auschwitz, the notorious Nazi death camp.
-Or at least the rail lines leading to it from Hungary, where Jews were being shipped by the thousands.
-Everyone agrees that Churchill received confirmation of the full extent of the Holocaust too late to halt the worst of it.
+Churchill’s most flagrant inaction, according to many critics, was failing to bomb Auschwitz, the notorious Nazi death camp, or the rail lines leading to it.
+Everyone knows Churchill received confirmation of the full extent of the Holocaust too late to halt the worst of it.
 The controversy is over what he did when he did learn of it, particularly Auschwitz.

 The sum of all fears